Genaker/CloudFlare_FPC_Worker/README.md

 ![image](https://github.com/user-attachments/assets/0c1bc4df-483e-45c8-b3a2-44cfe6dab817)

 Please update this documentation when you will do it yourself.
-It is just a fast written manual.
+It is just a fast-written manual.
 For detailed information, check the Worker code.

 If you have any issues, create an issue or email me: egorshitikov[A]gmail.com